 1 /2 January – Cape Minstrel Carnival – Parades are huge flamboyant affairs with grand costumes, wonderful marching bands, singing, dancing and more.
 (This event has been postponed until June 16, 2021.)

 12 January – Amazigh – traditional Berber New Year (Morocco).
 Families come together to enjoy steaming plates of chicken and couscous and welcome the New Year.
-For some Amazigh, it is essential not to eat spicy or bitter food so those will not be the flavours for the year ahead.
+For some Amazigh, it is essential not to eat spicy or bitter food so those will not be the flavors for the year ahead.

 Mid-Late January – Cavaddee (Mauritius), a colorful religious festival celebrated by the Tamil Hindu population in Mauritius.
 Devotees fast for ten days before the festival and then carry large replicas of temples and deities to the rivers to be cleansed and blessed by priests.
 An eye catching feature of the celebration is the piercings that many devotees undergo to show their devotion to the son of Shiva.

-January/February – Africa Cup of Nations the continent’s biggest soccer championship, held every two years, next one in 2019.
+January/February – Africa Cup of Nations the continent’s biggest soccer championship, held every two years.
 If you’re traveling in Africa during the Cup, you’ll know when the important matches are being played because countries literally come to a standstill to watch or listen to the games.
 Unfortunately the event has been postponed to 2022 at this time.

-If you want to attend these festivals and events, just contact us and we will customize your itinerary to include them!
+If you want to visit Africa in January, just contact us and we will be happy to help you.